Convex Hulls of Random Order Types: Analysis of labeled affine order types

 From there, $\Var{X_n} = \Ex{{X_n}^2} - \Ex{X_n}^2 <3$.
 (A bound of $3 + o(1)$ is readily seen from $\Ex{X_n} = 4 + o(1)$ and $\Ex{{X_n}^2} < 19$.) \end{MyProof}

 As a consequence, we obtain for instance the following estimates.

-\begin{corollary} The proportion of simple labeled affine $n$-point order types with $h\ge 6$ vertices on the convex hull is at most ${3}/(h-4)^2$. \end{corollary} \begin{MyProof} By the Bienaym{\'e}-Chebyshev inequality, for any real $t>0$ and any random variable~$X$ with finite expected value and non-zero variance, we have
+\begin{corollary} For $h\ge 6$, the proportion of simple labeled affine $n$-point order types with at least $h$ convex hull vertices is at most ${3}/(h-4)^2$. \end{corollary} \begin{MyProof} By the Bienaym{\'e}-Chebyshev inequality, for any real $t>0$ and any random variable~$X$ with finite expected value and non-zero variance, we have

 Together with Theorem~\ref{t:avgl}, this implies the statement. \end{MyProof}